 Pastor Stevens, born in West Sumner, Maine, in 1929, established and pastored large churches in Maine, Massachusetts and Maryland after entering the ministry full-time in 1954.
 He began his Christian work with the Youth for Christ and Gideon organizations of Central Maine.
 To that point, Pastor Stevens continued to work as a salesman and business leader in the area near his hometown.

 His entrance into the pastorate came after what he described as a spiritual encounter at Worthly Pond in Maine.
-It was there that Pastor Stevens recognized his calling to develop a ministry that would emphasize Bible teaching, evangelism, and worldwide missions work.
+It was there that Pastor Stevens recognized his calling to develop a ministry that would emphasize evangelism, worldwide missions work and a school of the Bible.
 At present, Greater Grace has more than 460 voluntarily affiliated churches in the U.S. and in 70 nations worldwide.